opensafely/documentation/docs/getting-started.md

    C:/Users/me/my-git-repos/hello-world` and press ++enter++.
 3. Now you're ready to run your first study.
 Type `opensafely run run_all` and press ++enter++
-4. The first time you run this command, it will take a while to download required software.
+4. The first time you run this command, it will take a while to download the required software.
 Eventually, you should see output that ends something like
    this:
 ```shell-session